-The Office of Financial Aid posts the Financial Aid Handbook and Application for Financial Aid on the Seminary's website.
+The Office of Financial Aid posts the Financial Aid Handbook, the Application for Financial Aid, and the Steward's Resource Navigator (budget) on the Seminary's website.
 The same material in paper form will be provided to anyone upon request.
 New and returning students must complete the Free Application for Federal Student Aid (FAFSA).
-In addition, the Austin Seminary Application for Financial Aid must be completed, signed, and submitted to the Office of Financial Aid with an income tax return transcript and W-2 Forms.
+In addition, the Austin Seminary Application for Financial Aid must be completed, signed, and submitted to the Office of Financial Aid with a budget, an income tax return transcript, and W-2 Forms.
 If the student's income tax information is retrieved from the Internal Revenue Service and entered on the FAFSA, the income tax return transcript will not be required.
 For current deadlines please refer to the most recent Financial Aid Handbook.